Am I just nice, or TOO nice?

 3. Share your wounds

-As nice people, we tend to forgive too easily even though certain wounds have barely even healed.
+As kind people, we tend to forgive too easily even though certain wounds have barely even healed.
 If someone hurts you, you must tell them, gently but clearly, otherwise they will never be aware of the consequences of their actions.
 Forgive, because resentment is useless, but don't forgive too quickly.

 4. Give your opinion